saqlain2204/restaurant-recommender/README.md

 - **Location-Based Suggestions**: Discover dining options in your area.
 - **Share Recommendations**: Easily share the chatbot's recommendations with your friends.

-## Getting Started 🚀

-To get started with the Restaurant Recommender Chatbot, simply visit our chatbot interface [here](https://restaurant-recommender.streamlit.app/) and start a conversation.

 ## Frameworks ⚙️

 - [Llama-index](https://github.com/run-llama/llama_index)